 Keeping kids active indoors on long winter days can be a challenge.
-I have two little girls, ages 6 and 8, and my twin sister Janice has a 6-year-old girl and a 12-year-old boy.
+I have two girls, who are now ages 8 and 10, and my twin sister Janice has an 8-year-old girl and a 14-year-old boy.

-They all like to stay BUSY.
-On a rainy Saturday afternoon, you might hear my 8 year old complain, “It’s boring being stuck in the house all day!”
+Just like most kids, ours have always liked to stay BUSY.
+On a rainy Saturday afternoon, you might hear my daughter Julia complain, “It’s boring being stuck in the house all day!”
 If getting outside really isn’t an option, we have to spark their interest with some creative indoor fun.

-Here are 50 of Our Children’s Favorite Indoor Activities
+Here are 50 of Our Favorite Indoor Activities for Kids